1197chandu/interview_questions/.vscode/js-coding-questions.md

 7. a = 123; sum of all ?
 8. flat array
 9. shifting array element with given position
+10. Sum of two element should match target(consicative or any)
+11. Subarr of duplicate element

-10. Clone an object (shallow and deep)
+12. Clone an object (shallow and deep)

 // Shallow clone
 const clone = { ...original };